📦 $5 SHIPPING, or ✨Free✨ on orders over $50 📦

 One of the great benefits of buckwheat is that it’s low glycemic, meaning it’s great for your digestion and blood sugar levels.
 That’s why buckwheat is often considered such a heart-healthy food!

 Below we share how the glycemic index works and how to interpret it, so you can understand how this works with your body and why you should be stoked that buckwheat is low glycemic!

 THE GLYCEMIC INDEX, DEMYSTIFIED

-The glycemic index is a measurement system founded by Dr. David Jenkins in the early ‘80s.
-It ranks carb-containing foods by their effect on your blood sugar levels.
-Lower GI diets have been linked to healthier body mass indexes, lower cholesterol levels, and a reduced risk for type 2 diabetes.
+Many products claim to be "low glycemic," but understanding the glycemic index adds depth to this term.
+Developed by Dr. David Jenkins in the '80s, the glycemic index ranks carb-containing foods based on their impact on blood sugar levels.
+Diets with lower glycemic index values are associated with healthier body mass indexes, lower cholesterol levels, and a reduced risk of type 2 diabetes.

 The glycemic index of a food is influenced by several factors like:

 - How your meal was cooked and prepared